 Please do not allow your vet to charge you for nebulizer treatments in their office, with the exception of the first treatment.
 Request prescription medications for home use and purchase your own nebulizer.

 Skipping even one treatment in a vet's clinic in favor of home treatment will more than pay for a nebulizer.
 Also, between medicated nebulizer treatments (Generally, they can have up to 4 medicated treatments per 24 hours.), you can use regular saline solution to relieve irritation and loosen secretions.
 Besides, nebulizers are good to have on hand, for you and your family, to help with upper respiratory irritations and congestion.
 Our firstborn son's life was saved by nebulizer treatments.
 True story!
 Home nebulizer treatments can be the difference between life and death.
 Plus, they're not expensive!

 Don't get overly concerned if your pup's cough lasts a couple of months or longer.
 This not unusual.
-Your pup may have an immune system that is still developing, so you have to support that baby while their immune system has a chance to mature.
+Your pup has an immune system that is still developing, so you have to support that baby while their immune system has a chance to mature.
 As long as your pup's condition is not worsening, just wait it out while continuing the use of medications (NOT prednisone).
 If you have not yet purchased a nebulizer, do it NOW.